-When experts compare the difference between oxycodone vs hydrocodone, the risk of abuse often comes up.
+When experts compare the difference between oxycodone vs. hydrocodone, the risk of abuse often comes up.
 Despite popular belief, both of these painkillers have the potential for abuse.
 The reason is that they’re opioids, which trigger a pleasurable reward response in the brain.
 This response is what people develop an addiction to.

 However, some studies suggest that oxycodone is more addictive than hydrocodone.
 Experts believe that this is where the public perception that hydrocodone isn’t addictive came from.
 On the contrary, it is addictive but may have a slightly lower chance of causing dependency.
 Health care professionals say that both drugs have the risk of causing addiction.

 Another concern that people have about the difference between oxycodone and hydrocodone are side effects.
 Although the side effects are very similar, oxycodone is more likely to cause constipation.
-Some of the similar side effects include:
+Some of the identical side effects include: